ryzenpay/ownitall/README.md

     5. save the client id and client secret

 When doing this, read every TOS as you are using them at the risk of your own spotify account

+## Local
+the current format to importing your local music library is currently strict
+    - if you have a "liked songs" folder, name it "liked songs"
+    - if all songs in folder have the same "album" metadata, that folder becomes an album
+        - default is playlist
+    - cover image of an album needs to be a file called "cover.jpg" in the folder
+    - "loose" songs in the music library folder (root of folder) are added to "liked songs"